core-methods-in-edm/assignment1/README.md

 `install_course_github("core-methods-in-edm", "swirl", multi = TRUE)`
 * Once the lesson finishes installing type `swirl()`, Swirl will then guide you through setting up a user Id (please use your full name so we can identify you later).
 Choose the `Unit 1 - Introduction` course and the `Basic Building Blocks` lesson when you have the option.
 * At the completion of the lesson you will submit your answers through a Google form.
 We will collect information on how many questions you answer, how many attempts you took to answer each question and the time you answered

+## Part C: R Markdown

+The final part of this assignment is for you to utilize all the software you just installed to modify an R Markdown file.

+* In the top left corener of the repository page, click `Fork`
+* Then click `Clone` and copy the URL for the repository
+* Open RStudio and click `File` -> `New Project` -> `Version Control` -> `Git`